sisiwei/nyu-spring-tutorials/2016/week1.md

-# Week 1 - Introduction, Github and the Command Line
+# Week 1 - Introduction, Github, Command Line
 We might not get through everything, but we'll get as far as we can.

 ### What You'll Learn